Richard Oreffo

-Richard Oreffo FRSB FIOR is a British–Nigerian physician and Professor of Musculoskeletal Science at the University of Southampton.
+Richard Okagbue Chude Oreffo is a British–Nigerian physician and Professor of Musculoskeletal Science at the University of Southampton.
 His research considers skeletal biology and the fundamental mechanisms that underpin skeletal stem cell differentiation.
 In 2020, he launched the Cowrie Scholarship Foundation, which supports Black British students in their university studies.

 Early life and education

 Oreffo is a British–Nigerian.
 As an undergraduate student Oreffo specialised in biochemistry at the University of Liverpool.
 Oreffo completed doctoral research at the University of Oxford, where he investigated Vitamin A and bone.
 Oreffo was a postdoctoral scholar at the University of Texas Health Science Center at San Antonio.
 Here he worked with Gregory Mundy, an expert in bone and mineral research.
 He returned to the United Kingdom in 1989, where he joined Zeneca as a principal research scientist.
 In 1993 Oreffo was awarded a Medical Research Council fellowship, and joined the University of Oxford.